DaniHassanieh/AAA-Gas-Prices-Module/README.md

 # AAA-Gas-Prices-Scrape
 Discord bot module for News+Utility.
 Scrapes the AAA Gas prices website.
-Run with arguments in command line!
+Run with arguments in command line! <br>
 Uses Selenium and BeautifulSoup